Jump to: Money | Debt | Jobs | Bills | Food | Housing | Funds & support | Domestic violence

 The first place to seek mental health support is through a GP.
 They can direct people to other NHS services including therapy and counselling (Improving Access to Psychological Therapies – IAPT).

 Search for a grant from a charity on the Turn2Us website.

 Does your church have a hardship fund?
 Contact Generous Giving Adviser, Joshua Townson, to discuss how to set up a hardship fund.

-Short-term or one-off support is often offered by local councils in an emergency or crisis.
-This can include a referral to a local foodbank, or the cost of utilities, essential clothing, essential appliances/white goods, essential furniture.
+Short-term or one-off support is often offered by local councils in an emergency or crisis, and often called hardship funds or household support grants.
+These can include a referral to a local foodbank, or the cost of utilities, essential clothing, essential appliances/white goods, essential furniture.

 - Bracknell Forest Council